cuhawkkk/next-platform-starter/README.md

 ## Deploying to Netlify

-This site requires [Netlify Next Runtime v5](https://docs.netlify.com/frameworks/next-js/overview/) for full functionality.
+This site requires [Netlify Next Runtime v5](https://docs.netlify.com/frameworks/next-js/overview/) for full funhctionality.
 That version is now being gradually rolled out to all Netlify accounts.

 After deploying via the button below, please visit the **Site Overview** page for your new site to check whether it is already using the v5 runtime.
 If not, you'll be prompted to opt-in to to v5.